VS Code workspaces

 The option to use Code Repositories or VS Code Workspaces as a code environment in Developer Console.

-• Full Ontology integration with OSDK to interact and code with your unique Ontology resources
+• Full Ontology integration with OSDK to interact with your unique Ontology resources

-• A CI setup to deploy your website on every release
+• CI setup to deploy your website on every release

-An example of of a VS Code environment showing React OSDK application code in Developer Console.
+An example of a VS Code environment showing React OSDK application code in Developer Console.

-• Code Repositories: A Palantir-built IDE that serves all code-management needs, such as editing, version control and change management, and continuous integration.
-Code Repositories is the intended platform tool for pull request reviews and repository management.
+• Code Repositories: A Palantir-built IDE focused on all code-management needs, including editing, version control, change management, and continuous integration.
+This is the intended platform tool for pull request reviews and repository management.

-• VS Code Workspaces: A VS Code environment deployed on Palantir infrastructure and accessible from the Palantir platform.
+• VS Code: A VS Code environment deployed on Palantir infrastructure and accessible from the Palantir platform.
+Provides the familiar VS Code editing experience with automatic environment setup and integration with Foundry resources through the Palantir extension for Visual Studio Code.

-• Palantir extension for Visual Studio Code: An extension that you can install and use in your local VS Code application to integrate directly with your code repositories in Palantir.
+• Palantir extension for Visual Studio Code (local): An extension you install in your local VS Code application to integrate directly with Foundry.
+Provides preview, debug, and build capabilities for Python transforms while working on your local machine.

-FeatureCode RepositoriesVS Code WorkspacesPalantir extension for Visual Studio Code (through local VS Code application)
+FeatureCode RepositoriesVS Code workspacesPalantir extension for Visual Studio Code

 Transforms